 Use our webcam for views of the Bay and Puerto Vallarta.

-The inherent warmth and friendliness of the locals have attracted a growing and active expatriate community from U.S.A., Canada and countries in Europe.
-These in turn make foreign vacationers feel right at home [Friendship club].
+The inherent warmth and friendliness of the locals have attracted a growing and active expatriate community from the U.S.A., Canada, and countries in Europe.
+These, in turn, make foreign vacationers feel right at home [Friendship club].

-Keeping up with the changing times, the city has adapted and improved with time, so now the needs of the demanding modern day tourist are met, these include luxury resorts and hotels, all-inclusive options, spas and retreats, championship golf courses, top-notch shops and gourmet restaurants have opened at rapid pace in recent years.
+Keeping up with the changing times, the city has adapted and improved with time, so now the needs of the demanding modern-day tourist are met, these include luxury resorts and hotels, all-inclusive options, spas and retreats, championship golf courses, top-notch shops, and gourmet restaurants have opened at a rapid pace in recent years.

-Despite the change the town still maintains pockets of its quaint charm.
-In downtown Vallarta you’ll find picturesque colonial and whitewashed buildings, cobblestone streets, red spanish tile roofs, and a lots of lush vegetation, both on the streets, the gardens and parks, help make PV a totally different experience when comparing it to any other destination in Mexico and around the world.
+Despite the change, the town still maintains pockets of its quaint charm.
+In downtown Vallarta, you’ll find the picturesque colonial and whitewashed buildings, cobblestone streets, red Spanish tile roofs, and a lot of lush vegetation, both on the streets, the gardens, and parks, help make PV a totally different experience when comparing it to any other destination in Mexico and around the world.
 The architecture mirrors the colonial facades with brickwork and flowering plants.

-Hundreds of flights per week arrive in Puerto Vallarta’s International Airport (PVR) from airports throughout the U.S.A., Canada and Mexico.
-A total of 2,591,035 passengers made their way though the gates of Aeropuerto Internacional Licenciado Gustavo Díaz Ordaz during 2013, in 2013 the Vallarta CVB data reports a total of 3.9 million people visited the city, 2017 received over 4.5 million visitors and that’s not even counting the cruise ship visitors.
+Hundreds of flights per week arrive at Puerto Vallarta’s International Airport (PVR) from airports throughout the U.S.A., Canada, and Mexico.
+A total of 2,591,035 passengers made their way through the gates of Aeropuerto Internacional Licenciado Gustavo Díaz Ordaz during 2013, 2016 the Vallarta CVB data reported a total of 4.1 million people visited the city, 2017 received over 4.5 million visitors and that’s not even counting the cruise ship visitors.
 2018 was a record year, with the highest hotel occupancy in decades and over 4.7 million visitors, this amount was surmounted in 2019 with over 5 million visitors.
 So the numbers don’t lie either, consider visiting PV and find out for yourself why this tendency is a reality.